fruit trees

 Rootstocks

-Dwarfing clonal pattern.
-It adapts to a wide range of soils.
+Dwarfing clonal rootstock.
+Adapts to a wide range of soils.
 It has a very superficial root system.
 It needs structure.

 Dwarfing clonal pattern.
-It adapts to different soil conditions.
-It has high tolerance to replanting situations.
+Adapts to different soil conditions.
+High tolerance to replanting situations.
 It needs structure.

-Semi-vigorous clonal pattern.
-It presents an excellent response to replanting conditions.
-Requires no structure.
+Semi-vigorous clonal rootstock.
+Excellent response to replanting conditions.
+Does not require structure.
 Moderate resistance to Phytophthora.

 Semi vigorous clonal rootstock.
 It is susceptible to Phytophthora.
-Tolerant to woolly aphids and has a high productive potential.
+Tolerant to woolly aphid and has a high productive potential.

-Semi-vigorous clonal rootstock of vigor similar to MM106.
+Semi vigorous clonal rootstock with similar vigor to MM106.
 Resistant to Phytophthora, woolly aphid and suitable for replanting.

 Vigorous clonal rootstock.
-Resistant to woolly aphids.
-Suitable for staking.
+Resistant to woolly aphid.
+Suitable for replanting.

 GENEVA® Series